Overview

 3.4: Data Sold to Third Parties

-• Personal information is not sold or rented to third parties.
+• Data are not sold or rented to third parties.

 3.5: Third-Party Data Acquisition

-• Personal information about users is obtained from third parties.
+• Personal information from users is acquired from third parties.

 3.6: Third-Party Links